BadrYoubiIdrissi/EisenhowerBackend/README.md

 # Backend of the Eisenhower website

 This is the backend of the Eisenhower website.
-It is written in NodeJS and Express.
+It is written in NodeJS and Express

 The website will use the MERN stack (Mongodb, Express, React, Node)